Why and How to Limit Screen Time

 That's not a typical day for me, though for many people nearly 7 hours of non-work screen time isn't unusual.
 According to the most recent studies, Americans spend an average of 4.5 hours watching TV every day, plus over 5 hours on their smart phones (sometimes both at once).
 This is time spent texting, emailing, shopping, watching videos, using social media, playing games, etc. – not making phone calls.
 Some people spend up to 12 hours on their devices every day.

 Does this trend concern you?
 Businesses are worried about distracted and unproductive workers (84% of U.S. workers and 75% of workers in the U.K. admit to using their phones for personal activities while on the job).
 Schools are worried about distracted and unproductive students (72% of American teens watch videos, surf the Web, play games, and use social media apps during class).
+You should be worried if you own a car.
 Every day, people (especially teenagers) die because of looking at their phones while driving.

 We don't even get away from screens when we're in bed.
 Recent studies show that 70% of adults and 75% of children have a TV or computer (or both) in their bedrooms.
 Most of us sleep with or next to a mobile device, and nearly half of us will check our phones if we wake up in the middle of the night.
 Teens who spend 5 hours a day on electronic devices are more likely to get under 7 hours of sleep (they need 8 to 10 hours).
 Consequences of sleep deprivation include high blood pressure, mood swings, an impaired immune system, and inability to focus, learn, or memorize.